15 Generalized linear mixed models

 Posterior predictive model checking: Histogram of the number of fledglings simulated from the model together with a histogram of the real data, and a histogram of the standard deviations of replicated data from the model together with the standard deviation of the data (vertical line in red).
 The third plot gives the fitted vs. observed values.

-After checking the diagnostic plots, the posterior predictive model checking and the general model fit, we assume that the model describes the data generating process reasonably well, so that we can proceed to drawing conclusions.
+After checking the diagnostic plots, the posterior predictive model checking and the general model fit, we assume that the model describes the data generating process reasonably well, so that we can proceed to make inferences from the model.

 The generic summary function gives us the results for the model object containing the fitted model, and works for both the model fitted with glmer and brm.
 Let’s start having a look at the summary from mod.glmer.
 The summary provides the fitting method, the model formula, statistics for the model fit including the Akaike information criterion (AIC), the Bayesian information criterion (BIC), the scaled residuals, the random effects variance and information about observations and groups, a table with coefficient estimates for the fixed effects (with standard errors and a z-test for the coefficient) and correlations between fixed effects.
 We recommend to always check if the number of observations and groups, i.e., 63 barn swallow nests from 51 farms here, is correct.
 This information shows if the glmer function has correctly recognized the hierarchical structure in the data.
 Here, this is correct.
 To assess the associations between the predictor variables and the outcome analyzed, we need to look at the column “Estimate” in the table of fixed effects.
 This column contains the estimated model coefficients, and the standard error for these estimates is given in the column “Std.
 Error”, along with a z-test for the null hypothesis of a coefficient of zero.
 In the random effects table, the among farm variance and standard deviation (square root of the variance) are given.
 The function confint shows the 95% confidence intervals for the random effects (.sig01) and fixed effects estimates.